-- WMGS 201 (4 semester hours) - Two courses each from the Women/Feminism approved program core course list (8 semester hours) - Two courses each from the Gender/Sexuality approved program core course list (8 semester hours) - Two elective courses approved by the WMGS program chair or from the list of approved WMGS courses - Completion of the Women's and Gender Studies and Vocation Capstone Experience (WMGS 495 or WMGS 491, 4 semester hours) - Students are required to complete a minimum of 4 upperdivision courses in the program core and electives. - A. WMGS 201: Introduction to Women's and Gender Studies 4 semester hours
+- WMGS 201 (4 semester hours) - Two courses each from the Women/Feminism approved program core course list (8 semester hours) - Two courses each from the Gender/Sexuality approved program core course list (8 semester hours) - Two elective courses approved by the WMGS program chair or from the list of approved WMGS courses - Completion of the Women's and Gender Studies and Vocation Capstone Experience (WMGS 495 or WMGS 491, 4 semester hours) - Students are required to complete a minimum of 4 upper-division courses in the program core and electives. - A. WMGS 201: Introduction to Women's and Gender Studies

-B. Program Core Courses 16 semester hours
+B. Program Core Courses